Shan people: History

-Shan nationalism
+Conflict in Shan State

-The Shan have been engaged in an independence struggle that has led to intermittent civil war within Burma for decades.
+A Shan independence movement has been active and engaged in armed struggle, leading to intermittent civil war within Burma for decades.
 Currently two main Shan armed insurgent forces operate within Shan State: the Shan State Army/Special Region 3 and Shan State Army/Restoration Council of Shan State.
 In 2005 the Shan State National Army (SSNA) was effectively abolished after its surrender to the Burmese government.
 Some SSNA units joined the SSA/RCSS, which has yet to sign any agreements, and is still engaged in guerrilla warfare against the Burmese Army.

 During conflicts, Shan civilians are often burned out of their villages and forced to flee into Thailand.
 Some of the worst fighting in recent times occurred in 2002 when the Burmese army shelled the Thai border town of Mae Sai, south of Tachileik, in an attempt to capture members of the SSA's Southern Faction who had fled across the Nam Ruak.
 While in July of that same year, in the Shan Township of Mong Yawng, the killing of a member of an NGO by the Burmese Tatmadaw, and the subsequent closure of the border to Thailand, caused an evacuation of the surviving members across the Mekong River to Laos.
 This evacuation was aided by members of the Shan State Army, and in turn brought tighter measures restricting foreign aid in the area as violence increased.

-Whether or not there is an ongoing conflict, the Shan are subject to depredations by the Burmese regime; in particular, young men may be conscripted into the Burmese Army indefinitely, or enslaved to do road work for a number of months—with no wages and little food.
-The horrific conditions inside Burma have led to a massive exodus of young Shan males to neighbouring Thailand, where they are not given refugee status.
-Shan people in Thailand often work as undocumented labourers.
-Males typically find low-paid work in construction, while many Shan females fall in the hands of human trafficking gangs and end up in the prostitution business or bride trafficking.
+Due to the civil war, males typically find low-paid work in construction, while many Shan females fall in the hands of human trafficking gangs and end up in the prostitution business or bride trafficking.
 Despite the hardships, Shan people in Thailand are conscious of their culture and seek occasions to gather in cultural events.

-Although the Government of Burma does not recognise Wa State, the Burmese military has frequently used the United Wa State Army (UWSA) as an ally for the purpose of fighting against Shan nationalist militia groups.
+A major Shan militia called the Mong Tai Army had fought the Tatmadaw as well as the United Wa State Army (UWSA) for a separate state up until their surrender in 1996.
+Since then, the UWSA has given support to Shan State Army – South and Shan State Army – North out of hope that the two serve as buffers against Tatmadaw encroachment on Wa territory.